pradipdkl/ToDoListApp/README.md

 # ToDoListApp
 Task is a simple to use to-do list app that can help you plan, track, and get more tasks done.
-You can create unlimited tasks, set status, give due dates, assign tasks to team members, create to-do list items in tasks, and assign them separately to team members.
+You can create unlimited tasks, set status, assign tasks to team members, create to-do list task in tasks.

 ## Features
 - Add, Delete, update and Read functionality(CRUD operation) for Todo task.